 While you’re at it, here’s the backend view of the click-through-rate performance of the personalized on-site notification:

 Now, if the user doesn’t convert post viewing the notification, then a series of web push notifications will be triggered by the journey.
-Each web push message will carry a highly personalized copy, with an intent to make the user purchase the product that she has viewed.
+Each web push message contains a highly personalized copy.
+This is intended to make the user purchase the product that she has viewed.

 So, if she doesn’t purchase post viewing the first notification, then she is nudged with the following web push.